 2.1 No recklessness

-Recall that a person is only guilty under this criminal code section if he/she acted with a reckless disregard as to whether a person would be offended of a sexual act.
+Recall that a person is only guilty under this criminal code section if he/she acted with a reckless disregard as to whether a person would be offended by a sexual act.
 A defense, then, is for the accused to show that he/she did not act with this type of recklessness.

 2.2 Acts not reasonably offensive

-Also recall that people are only guilty of violating this law if a reasonable person would have been offended by their actions.
+Also, recall that people are only guilty of violating this law if a reasonable person would have been offended by their actions.
 Therefore, it is a valid defense for an accused to show that his/her acts were not reasonably offensive.

 2.3 Mistaken identity